How to Identify Inactive Systems and Manage Subscriptions in SUSE Customer Center

 4 Identifying inactive systems

 When SUSEConnect reports details about active hosts daily, SCC or RMT collect this information and let you filter out registered inactive hosts.
-If your hosts are registered against RMT or SUSE Manager, these registration servers forward the received information to SCC.
+If your hosts are registered against RMT or SUSE Multi-Linux Manager, these registration servers forward the received information to SCC.

 In the SCC Web user interface, you can limit the list of systems to see only inactive hosts.